After visiting Venice on our recent and first trip to Italy, I can tell you that it’s a magical place to see and offers so unique things to do!

 It has been a museum since the early 1900’s but if you’re not much of a museum-lover (or lack the time to visit the exhibits), admiring this palace from the outside should still be on your itinerary for Venice!

-5. Day One In Venice – Get Lost In In The Alleys
+Day 1: Get Lost In In The Alleys

 The day I decided to just go out and wander around without any specific destination or landmark to see was the most memorable for me.